copernicus-mogley/zkav.club/infrastructure/zcash/README.md

 ### Goals (what success looks like)

 1. A stable PeerTube “home” for Zcash ecosystem videos that reduces dependence on centralized platforms.
+2. A privacy-respecting default way to watch and share Zcash ecosystem video without requiring viewers to accept surveillance advertising ecosystems.
-2. A repeatable publishing workflow aligned with PeerTube’s capabilities and a clear internal publication process.
+3. A repeatable publishing workflow aligned with PeerTube’s capabilities and a clear internal publication process.
-3. Clear moderation + governance baseline that is easy to explain and enforce.
+4. Clear moderation + governance baseline that is easy to explain and enforce.
-4. Sustainability notes (costs, bandwidth, admin hours, scaling assumptions) tracked monthly.
+5. Sustainability notes (costs, bandwidth, admin hours, scaling assumptions) tracked monthly.

 ### Scope (Phase 1 / MVP)

-* One PeerTube instance (Zcash branded).
+* One PeerTube instance (Zcash branded), operated with a privacy-respecting viewer experience (no requirement to log in to watch; no reliance on ad-tech tracking to access content).
 * Admin + moderator roles, minimal channel structure, upload/transcode enabled (with guardrails).
 * Federation enabled with an explicit policy.
 * Backup + monitoring + update routine defined and tested.